EliasBelz/ski-gpt/README.md

 # ski-gpt
 Ski-GPT is your personal shred curator! 🤟
 With knowledge of 400 skis and snowboards from evo.com, Ski-GPT will find the right gear for you!
-Unlike chatGPT, Ski-GPT will only answer using injected knowlege from evo.com
+Unlike chatGPT, Ski-GPT will only answer using injected knowledge from evo.com

 ### A side project by Elias Belzberg